 Best for parents going back to work, extended time away from friends and family, and comforting kids nervous about death.

-The Invisible String briefly mentions death of an uncle, but it’s mostly about staying connected to the ones we love.
+The Invisible String briefly mentions death of an uncle and references heaven – but it’s mostly about staying connected to the ones we love.

 For parents going back to work